They're fancy, shiny, and packed with great tech - and of course, they’re brand new. You can’t possibly lease a used car, right?

-- Cheaper per month: Your monthly payment is going to be cheaper because an older car depreciates far less than a newer one - an older Toyota won’t depreciate as much as brand new Volvo SUV.
+- Cheaper per month: This is perfect if your car lease negotiation techniques didn't work.
+Your monthly payment is going to be cheaper because an older car depreciates far less than a newer one - an older Toyota won’t depreciate as much as brand new Volvo SUV.
 However, with more maintenance required with an older car, this might balance out over time!

 - Insurance: As the car isn’t worth as much as a new car, your insurance might be cheaper as it won’t cost the insurance company much to replace in the event of a write-off.

 - Poor credit: "Do you need good credit to lease a car?"
 Yep, you pretty much always do.
 So, with a used car leasing, the risk for the broker is lessened, so you're more likely to be accepted with poor credit (but not always).